YairPreis/DataScience/README.md

-This is my first README--
+This is my first Data Science corse folder ( year 2020 )